Categories → Graphic Design

 What do you win?

-Winners are invited to attend the Awards Ceremony in Scotland this November 2025 to collect their trophy and celebrate their achievement.
-Selected projects will be showcased at the International Assembly festival and featured across social media and INTL channels.
+All shortlisted projects are invited to attend the Awards Ceremony in Scotland on Friday 13th November 2026 to collect their trophy or certificate and celebrate their achievement.
+Selected projects will also be showcased at the International Assembly festival and featured across social media and INTL channels.

 Jury